openaccessapp/Documentation/places.md

 ## Implementation Process

 This chapter describes the current implementation process of AccessApp at a venue.

-It is important to understand, that AccessApp is driven by place-centricity and visitor-centricity and the AccessApp crew and community are focused on understanding their minute needs and focus on supporting them in the best possible way.
+It is important to understand, that AccessApp is driven by place-centricity and visitor-centricity and the AccessApp crew and community are focused on identifiying the needs of the venues and supporting the fast implentation of these adaptations so we can quicky build bespoke functionaility.
+This functionality can then be built into the system for other venues to use.

 ### What does it cost to the place